In Syria, siege is test for new rebel order

 Abu Osama, a muscular artillery major who stands tall above his comrades in his tan army boots, joined the battle for Harem as a representative of the Joint Leadership of the Military Councils - a body whose own ultimate command structure is opaque but which says it aims to use funding and weaponry apparently mainly from Gulf states to take charge of the overall rebellion.

 Imposing that leadership is not easy.
-The Councils have met skepticism from some rebels and are flatly rejected by others.
+The Councils have met scepticism from some rebels and are flatly rejected by others.

 The bands of fighters, recruited from villages or city blocks, or by small political or religious groupings, have been left to their own devices so far; many suspect senior army defectors of corruption and trying to grab power for themselves.